-where $( \mathcal{A} $) is the matrix, $( \vec{f} $) is the vector of unknowns, and $( \mathbf{p} $) is the projection vector obtained as the solution of eqn. \ref{eq:linear_system}.
-This inverse problem (eqn. \ref{eq:linSystForward}) will be solved using kaczmarz methods of solving algebraic equations \citep{kaczmarz1937, kak2001principles}.
+where $\mathbf{A} \in \mathbb{R}^{M \times N}$ is the matrix with coefficient $a_{ij}$ given by Eq.~(\ref{eq:aijDef}), $ \underline{\mathbf{f}} \in \mathbb{R}^{N \times 1}$ is the vector of unknowns or the solution vector, and $\underline{\mathbf{p}} \in \mathbb{R}^{M \times 1}$ is the projection vector obtained by vectorizing the sinogram of the target plane.
+Whereas, the sinogram is formed by extracting the projection data rows, corresponding to the target plane, from the solution of Eq.~(\ref{eq:linear_system}).
+This inverse problem (Eq.~(\ref{eq:linSystForward})) will be solved using Kaczmarz methods of solving algebraic equations \citep{kaczmarz1937, kak2001principles}.